 Staff training: a range of training is given to staff during INSET days, staff meetings, TA meetings and through external CPD.
-This includes training on autism, speech and language difficulties, precision teaching, FFT, mental health difficulties.
-We are also part of the MITA project in Oxfordshire and are looking at ways of improving our practice of working with additional adults.
+This includes training on autism, speech and language difficulties, scaffolding and mental health difficulties.

 Do you have any questions or would you like some more advice?